 How Poor Air Quality Leads to Higher Flu Rates

-The air we breathe has a significant impact on our health and well-being.
+Air quality and health can go hand-in-hand.
 Poor air quality can have a variety of harmful consequences on our respiratory and cardiovascular systems, especially in susceptible groups including the elderly, small children, and individuals with preexisting health disorders.
 An estimated 3.2 million fatalities, including approximately 237,000 deaths of children under the age of 5, were attributable to household air pollution in 2020.

 Nowadays, protecting ourselves and our loved ones from the negative consequences of poor air quality is more crucial than ever because of the rise in pollution and urbanization.
 Exposure to air pollution makes individuals more vulnerable to respiratory infections like the flu.
 In fact, seasonal flu is a major threat in the United States which causes nearly 225,000 hospitalizations and almost 20,000 fatalities annually.